Kullback-Leibler-Based Discrete Failure Time Models for Integration of Published Prediction Models with New Time-To-Event Dataset: Kullback-Leibler-Based Discrete Failure Time Models

+which retains a form similar to the log-likelihood of discrete failure time models using the internal data only. }

-where $Y_{ik}$ is the at-risk indicator and $\delta_{ik}$ is the death indicator at time $k$.
-Common choices for the link function $h$ include complementary log-log (grouped relative risk model), log (discrete relative risk model), and logit (discrete logistic model).
+A proof of Proposition 2 is provided in the Supporting Information.
+In practice, the proposed integration procedure can be implemented with various link functions.
+Common choices for the link function include complementary log-log link, $h(u)=log\{-log(1-u)\}$, which leads to the grouped relative risk model \citep{kalbfleisch1973marginal}; log link, $h(u)=log(u)$, which is the discrete relative risk model \citep{prentice2003mixed}; and logit link, $h(u)=log\{u/(1-u)\}$, which is the discrete logistic model \citep{cox1972regression}.